WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ![table_annovar](../img/ex1_new.png)

 The output file contains multiple columns.
 The first a few columns are your input columns, you could check `example/ex1.avinput` to see what it looks like.
 Each of the following columns corresponds on one of the "protocol" that user specified in the command line.
 The Func.refGene, Gene.refGene, GeneDetail.refGene, ExonicFunc.refGene, AAChange.refGene columns contain various annotation on how the mutations affect gene structure.
 The Xref.refGene column contains cross-reference for the gene; in this case, whether a known genetic disease is caused by defects in this gene (this information was supplied in the `example/gene_xref.txt` file in the command line).

-For the next a few columns, the AF\* columns represent different allele frequency (AF) in gnomAD v2.1.1 database.
+For the next serverals columns, the AF\* columns represent different allele frequency (AF) in gnomAD v2.1.1 database.
 The column avsnp151 means the SNP identifier in the dbSNP version 151.
 The rest of the columns (from `dbnsfp47a` annotation) contains prediction scores for non-synonymous variants using several widely used tools, including AlphaMissense, MetaRNN, SIFT scores, PolyPhen2 HDIV scores, PolyPhen2 HVAR scores, LRT scores, MutationTaster scores, MutationAssessor score, FATHMM scores, GERP++ scores, CADD scores, DANN scores, PhyloP scores and SiPhy scores and so on.

 In the command above, we used `-xref` argument to provide annotation to genes.
 If the file contains header line, it is possible to provide mulitple pieces of annotations to genes (rather than just one single column).
 To illustrate this, we can check the first two lines (including the header line) of the `example/gene_fullxref.txt` file: